Run-Wild-Studio/Easy-API/docs/README.md

 - Duplication handling - control what happens when apis are processed again.
 - Uses Craft's Queue service to process apis in the background and schedule recurring processing.
 - Troubleshoot api processing issues with logs.
 - Grab api data directly from your twig templates.
+Test